gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **item\_code**: `any`

-- The item code of the product
+- The item code of the product.

 ***